krishna-Programmer/Multi-Level-Feedback-CPU-Process-Sheduling-with-Graphical-User-Interface-GUI-/README.md

 3)Process Arrival Time Range
 Then the program creates processes randomly.
-After Completion of all Processes following information needs to be tracked 1)Process Start Time
+After Completion of all Processes following information needs to be tracked 1)Process Start Time(time when cpu time is allocated for first time for the process or we can say when the process execution starts for first time)
 2)Process Response Time
-3)Process Completion Time
-4)Process Turnaround Time
+3)Process Completion Time(time when process execution is completed) 4)Process Turnaround Time
 5)Process Waiting Time
 Formulae: